All Episodes

 Those of you who actually think that there's ever going to be serious lobbying reform and a reduction in power that lobbyists have can forget it.

-It's how do you think Congress and arrive owning nothing on a salary of whatever it is, 140 or 50, and five or ten years later have a net worth of three or four to five seven million dollars.
+It's how do you think Congress can arrive owning nothing on a salary of whatever it is, $140 or $50, and five or 10 years later have a net worth of three or four to five, $7 million?

 How do you think this happens?

-And do you think that the mechanism by which this happens is all of a sudden just gonna be ri it it would be like if Congress decided, you know what?
+And do you think that the mechanism by which this happens is all of a sudden just going to be, it would be like if Congress decided, you know what?

-We're gonna hand over the power to write tax law right to the president.
+We're going to hand over the power to write tax law right to the president.

-Do you think that will you're gonna give up that kind of power?
+You think that, well, you're going to give up that kind of power?

-They will never give up that power, social architecture, the tax code, same thing here.
+They will never give up that power, social architecture, the tax code.

-What really needs to be pointed out is that when the Republicans won the House and Tom Delay successfully took over K Street and put lobbyists sympathetic to Republicans, the drive-by media, the Democrats attacked him as somebody who was c corrupting and perverting the political process.
+What really needs to be pointed out is that when the Republicans won the House and Tom DeLay successfully took over K-Street and put lobbyists sympathetic to Republicans, the drive-by media, the Democrats attacked him as somebody who was corrupting and perverting the political process.

-And it's something that happens periodically in cycle.
+And it's something that happens periodically in cycles.

 Quick timeout.